build-on-aws/content/tutorials/deploy-webapp-ecs-codecatalyst/index.md

   ✅  CdkEcsInfraStack: destroyed
 ```

-ECR repository created in the cdk project needs to be deleted manually in the AWS console.
+ECR repository created in the cdk project needs to be deleted manually in the AWS console as CDK will not delete any resources storing data by default.

 ![ECR repository cleanup](images/ECR_cleanup.png "ECR repository cleanup")

 ### Cleaning Up Your CodeCatalyst Environment

 Clean up the resources created in this tutorial to free up the storage in your CodeCatalyst space.